romin-ebrahimi/rocket-money/README.md

 - `BERTopic.UMAP.01` baseline BERTopic model with UMAP dimensionality reduction and a 0.01 minimum distance parameter.
-- `BERTopic.UMAP.1` this is the same as UMAP but with a 0.1 min distance param.
+- `BERTopic.UMAP.1` same as UMAP.01 but with a 0.1 min distance parameter.
 - `BERTopic.MPNET.01` baseline BERTopic UMAP model but the original MiniLM "all-MiniLM-L6-v2" has been swapped for the MPNET "all-mpnet-base-v2" embedding model, which should have better performance.
 It uses a 0.01 minimum distance parameter for dimensionality reduction.
-- `BERTopic.MPNET.1` this is the same MPNET model but it uses a 0.1 minimum distance parameter for dimensionality reduction instead.
+- `BERTopic.MPNET.1` this is the same MPNET model but with a 0.1 minimum distance parameter.

 ### Setup Git Hooks